uptane/uptane-standard/uptane-standard.md

 * *Timestamp Role*: Signs metadata that indicates if there are any new metadata or images on the repository.

-## Acronyms and Abbreviations
+## Acronyms and abbreviations

 *CAN Bus*: Controller Area Network bus standard

+*CDN*: Content Delivery Network

 *ECUs*: Electronic Control Units, the computing units on a vehicle

 *LIN Bus*: Local Interconnect Bus

+*OBD*: On-board diagnostics

 *SOTA*: Software Updates Over-the-Air

+*UDS*: Unified Diagnostic Services

 *VIN*: Vehicle Identification Number

-# Rationale for and Scope of Uptane Standards
+# Rationale for and scope of Uptane Standards

 This Standards document clarifies the essential components and best practices for the secure design, implementation and deployment of Uptane by OEMs and suppliers.
 These practices contribute to compromise resilience, or the ability to minimize the extent of the threat posed by any given attack.

-However, this specification is intended as an implementation guide, not as a detailed technical argument about the security properties that Uptane provides.
+However, this specification is intended as an implementation guide, and not as a detailed technical argument about the security properties that Uptane provides.
 Readers interested in such documentation should refer to published papers that cover this topic.  {{UPTANEESCAR}}

-## Why Uptane requires standards
+## Why Uptane requires a standards document

 A standards document that can guide the safe design, integration and deployment of Uptane in vehicles is needed at this time because: